 The effect that debts can have on an individual or entire families can be more than just financial.
 Spiralling debts can cause stress, anxiety, and even depression.
 So what should you do if you find yourself struggling with debt?

 The most important thing is to remember that there is help out there – and that you can get out of debt.
+Read our guide for everything you need to know about getting out of debt and how to get help.

 Non-priority debts are everything else you owe – including credit cards and loan debt.